wonghang/originstamp-proof/README.md

 It is a repository of storing the [OriginStamp](https://originstamp.com/) SHA256 hash and corresponding proof files of some of my important documents and source codes.
 There is also a python code `originstamp-proof-to-address.py` to **compute everything independent of OriginStamp**.
 Just in case OriginStamp goes bankrupt or disappears, a backup of all Bitcoin-transactions  (and other cryptocurrency transactions) should be available somewhere on the Internet to prove the timestamp.

 I want to prove to the world that such documents and source codes **exist before a specific date**.
-The reason for the proof is a complex legal and personal matters which I will not disclose now.
+The reason for the proof is a complex legal and personal matter which I will not disclose now.

 # What is OriginStamp?

 OriginStamp is a service provided by a Switzerland company to create a [trusted timestamping](https://en.wikipedia.org/wiki/Trusted_timestamping) service.
-It works by computing a SHA256 hash of a file, and then use [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree) to include it in a cryptocurrency transaction.
-Because compromising a blockchain-based ledger system is difficult.
+It works by computing a SHA256 hash of a file and then use [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree) to include it in a cryptocurrency transaction.
+Because compromising a blockchain-based ledger system is virtually impossible.
 The cryptocurrency transaction acts as a tamper-proof timestamp.
-For the technical details on how to compute the the hash and the final bitcoin address, please refer to the guide provided by OriginStamp [here](https://docs.originstamp.com/guide/originstamp.html#preparation-of-digital-content) or the file `originstamp-proof-to-address.py`.
+For the technical details on computing the hash and the final bitcoin address, please refer to the guide provided by OriginStamp [here](https://docs.originstamp.com/guide/originstamp.html#preparation-of-digital-content) or the file `originstamp-proof-to-address.py`.

-Please note that OriginStamp supports several cryptocurrency and I only implemented Bitcoin in `originstamp-proof-to-address.py`.
-Other cryptocurrency proof file are in the subdirectories.
+Please note that OriginStamp supports several cryptocurrencies, and I only implemented Bitcoin in `originstamp-proof-to-address.py`.
+Other cryptocurrency-proof files are in the subdirectories.

 # Requirements